v4resk/red-book/ad/movement/ad-cs/access-controls.md

 {% tabs %}
 {% tab title="UNIX-like" %}
-From UNIX-like systems, [Certipy](https://github.com/ly4k/Certipy) (Python) can be used to enumerate these sensitive access control entries ([how to enumerate](./#attack-paths)), and to overwrite the template in order to add the SAN attribute and make it vulnerable to ESC1.
+From UNIX-like systems, [Certipy](https://github.com/ly4k/Certipy) (Python) can be used to enumerate these sensitive access control entries, and to overwrite the template in order to add the SAN attribute and make it vulnerable to ESC1.
 It also had the capacity to save the old configuration in order to restore it after the attack.

 ```bash
 # 1. Overwrite the certificate template and save the old configuration